Inertial electrostatic confinement: Fusor

 The best known IEC device is the fusor.
 This device typically consists of two wire cages inside a vacuum chamber.
 These cages are referred to as grids.
 The inner cage is held at a negative voltage against the outer cage.
 A small amount of fusion fuel is introduced (deuterium gas being the most common).
 The voltage between the grids causes the fuel to ionize.
-The positive ions fall down the voltage drop towards the negative inner cage.
-As they accelerate, the electric field does work on the ions, heating them to fusion conditions.
+The positive ions fall down the voltage drop toward the negative inner cage.
+As they accelerate, the electric field does work on the ions, accelerating them to fusion conditions.
 If these ions collide, they can fuse.
 Fusors can also use ion guns rather than electric grids.
 Fusors are popular with amateurs, because they can easily be constructed, can regularly produce fusion and are a practical way to study nuclear physics.
 Fusors have also been used as a commercial neutron generator for industrial applications.

 No fusor has come close to producing a significant amount of fusion power.
 They can be dangerous if proper care is not taken because they require high voltages and can produce harmful radiation (neutrons and X-rays).
 Often, ions collide with the cages or wall.
 This conducts energy away from the device limiting its performance.
-In addition, collisions heat the grids, which limits high power devices.
-Collisions also spray high-mass ions into the reaction chamber, pollute the plasma and cool the fuel.
+In addition, collisions heat the grids, which limits high-power devices.
+Collisions also spray high-mass ions into the reaction chamber, pollute the plasma, and cool the fuel.

 POPS

-In examining non-thermal plasma, workers at LANL realized that scattering was more likely than fusion.
+In examining nonthermal plasma, workers at LANL realized that scattering was more likely than fusion.
 This was due to the coulomb scattering cross section being larger than the fusion cross section.
 In response they built POPS, a machine with a wire cage, where ions are moving at steady-state, or oscillating around.
-Such plasma can be at local thermodynamic equilibrium.
-The ion oscillation is predicted to maintain the equilibrium distribution of the ions at all times, which would eliminate any power loss due to Coulomb scattering, resulting in a net energy gain.
-Working off this design, researchers in Russia simulated the POPS design using Particle-in-cell code in 2009.
+Such plasma can be at local thermodynamic equilibrium.<ref name=Barnes1998} The ion oscillation is predicted to maintain the equilibrium distribution of the ions at all times, which would eliminate any power loss due to Coulomb scattering, resulting in a net energy gain.
+Working off this design, researchers in Russia simulated the POPS design using particle-in-cell code in 2009.
 This reactor concept becomes increasingly efficient as the size of the device shrinks.
 However, very high transparencies (>99.999%) are required for successful operation of the POPS concept.
 To this end S. Krupakar Murali et al., suggested that carbon nanotubes can be used to construct the cathode grids.
 This is also the first (suggested) application of carbon nanotubes directly in any fusion reactor.